The Mariners Museum in Newport News Provides Maritime Magic

 We attended it this year and it was so much fun!
 They had people in costume, lectures, and hands-on activities like making postcards and fans, and learning how to use a telegraph and "read" Morse code.

-The Monitor at the Mariners Museum
+3D Theater at the Mariners Museum

 Food, Parking...and don't forget to feed the turtles!

 There is ample free parking at the museum.
 They have a cafeteria where you can buy lunch fare.
 Or, bring a picnic lunch and eat while you stroll along the banks of Lake Maury.
+And don't forget to save some bread to feed the turtle in the water as you go over the 14 bridges!

 The Museum's Address: 100 Museum Drive, Newport News, VA 23606

 Phone: (757) 596-2222.
-Their website is http://www.marinersmuseum.org/.
+Their website is http://www.marinersmuseum.org/

 One of our favorite attractions is just a five minute drive away.
 The Virginia Living Museum is a fabulous zoo/museum/aquarium all rolled into one.
 Just a block up the street from the entrance to the museum you'll find a Panera Bread and a Moe's Southwestern restaurant, one of our favorite cheap places to dine.